nullromo/sinking-islands/README.md

 1. Do I need to use tailscale for DNS?

-## Visual

-- similar to how it shows staged movement state before submit, it should also show that for all the other types of input
-- similar to how it shows staged selections on the islands/characters, it should also show that for movement and any other input that doesn't really indicate
-- make everything pretty.
-Get some good AI art going.
-Borders and stuff.
-- Make curved arrows that point to where things are being targeted. (try `M 10 0 S 0 0 -8 6 M 10 0 S 10 -10 0 -10 M 0 -10 S -10 -10 -10 0 M 10 0 S 10 10 0 10 M -10 0 S -10 10 0 10`
-  at https://yqnn.github.io/svg-path-editor/ for an example of arrows that can cross a circular board properly).
-    ```
-      <svg x="30" y="30" width="100" height="100"><path d="M 10 0 S 0 0 -8 6 M 10 0 S 10 -10 0 -10 M 0 -10 S -10 -10 -10 0 M 10 0 S 10 10 0 10 M -10 0 S -10 10 0 10" style="fill:none;stroke:red;stroke-width:3" transform="translate(30, 30) scale(3)"></path></svg>
-    ```
-- Do not skip ahead.
-Animations one at a time of game events.

 ## Later Features

 - Users want to see their game history.
 They should be able to have some number